raspberrypilearning/astro-pi-mission-zero/en/step_4.md

 <mark>add an image with a different background colour not black</mark>

---- task ---

-Find the `# Set up the colour sensor` comment and below it enter the code to set up the colour sensor.

---- code ---
----
-language: python
-filename: main.py
-line_numbers: false
-line_number_start: 1
-line_highlights: 2,3
----
-# Set up the colour sensor
-sense.color.gain = 60 # Set the sensitivity of the sensor
-sense.color.integration_cycles = 64 # The interval at which the reading will be taken
---- /code ---

-**Tip:** You don't need to type the comments which start with '#' (they are there to explain the code).

---- /task ---

 Whichever image you chose, the background uses the `c` variable which is set to black.

 --- task ---